Updated 23 August 2013

 - Slip on clothing that covers as much skin as possible; it’s one of the best barriers between your skin and the sun.

-- Slop on a SPF 30+, broad spectrum sunscreen 20 minutes before going outdoors, and reapply regularly.
+- Slop on a SPF 30 or higher, broad spectrum sunscreen 20 minutes before going outdoors, and reapply regularly.

 - Slap on a hat that provides protection to your face, neck and ears.

-- Seek shade when outdoors, staying under a tree and umbrella can reduce your overall exposure to UV.
+- Seek shade when outdoors, staying under a tree and umbrella can reduce your overall exposure to UV radiation.

 - Slide on some sunglasses that are close fitting, wraparound and cover as much of the eye area as possible.